Ajitha1010/SQL-Superstore-Analysis/README.md

 # 📊 Superstore SQL Analysis

 This project contains SQL queries used to analyze a retail Superstore dataset using SQLite.
-It demonstrates core SQL skills including aggregation, grouping, filtering, joins, NULL handling, date transformation, and business analysis.
+It demonstrates core SQL skills including aggregation, joins, filtering, date transformation, window functions, and business analytics.

----

 ## 📁 Dataset